MirceaKitsune/minetest_snake/README.md

     - `on_construct`: Must be set to `snake.egg_construct`.
     - `on_destruct`: Must be set to `snake.egg_destruct`.
     - `on_blast`: Must be set to `snake.egg_destruct`.

+The following groups are automatically assigned by the node registration functions and used to detect snake nodes:

+  - `snake`: Describes all nodes making up the body.
+  - `snake_root`: Used to describe the root node.
+  - `snake_egg`: Used to describe egg nodes.

+The metadata fields below are set on snake nodes.
+Most are stored on the root node, with a few special strings set on body nodes created when the snake moves.

+  - `chain`: Stored on root nodes.
+List of positions describing each link in a chain, items are vectors in the form `{x, y, z, param2}`.
+Each shape in a layer is drawn to match this chain and face toward the orientation of its link.
+  - `path`: Stored on root nodes.
+List of positions describing, items are vectors of the form `{x, y, z}`.
+Used by the pathfinding system to store the path toward the current target.
+  - `health`: Stored on root nodes.
+Float describing the health of this snake as a value between 0 and 1.
+The snake will only move when its health is 1 to avoid overriding midding or damaged nodes, when health reaches 0 the root node removes itself.
+Must be modified by mods to damage or heal as intended.
+  - `root`: Stored on body nodes.
+The position of the root node.
+Mods can convert this to a vector and get the node at that position to check the status of the heart node or access its properties.

 The API offers a shape library to facilitate drawing multiple nodes as part of the `snake.draw` object, containing optional helper functions mods can use to automate certain operations and node shapes.
 Draw functions include: